 Best Wired Model

 Opting for a pair of wired headphones can often get you excellent sound quality for a lot less than competing wireless models.
 The Audio-Technica ATH-M50x is perhaps the best example of this.
 These headphones produce exceptional sound, balancing sharp, punchy bass with phenomenal clarity and separation in the higher registers.
-These headphones are a staple of the audio industry for a reason.
-We also found them to be comfortable enough for long periods of wear, and like that they come with multiple different lengths and styles of detachable cables.
+With a corded pair of headphones, you're guaranteed fast and lossless audio that's key for podcasters and recording artists. these headphones are comfortable, and we like that they come with multiple different lengths and styles of detachable cables included.

 The Audio-Technica ATH-M50x is a bit less portable than many wireless models on the market due to its required cable and inability to fold up particularly small — not to mention that it includes no carrying case beyond a cloth bag.
 It also lacks active noise isolation.
 While the earcups block some sound, we often found ourselves cranking the volume higher to drown out ambient noise.
 These headphones are an excellent choice for those seeking exceptional sound quality and not bothered with wireless functionality or noise cancellation.

 Read review: Audio-Technica ATH-M50x